Teton Saltes

 Early Career (2021)

-Teton Saltes went undrafted in the 2021 NFL Draft but signed with the New York Jets as an undrafted free agent.
-Unfortunately, his time with the Jets was short-lived; he was waived/injured on August 9, 2021, and subsequently placed on injured reserve.
-Saltes was released from the team on October 25, 2021, marking a challenging start to his professional career.
+Saltes went undrafted in the 2021 NFL Draft, but signed with the New York Jets as an undrafted free agent.
+His time with the Jets was brief and injury-plagued, as he was waived and placed on injured reserve on August 9, 2021, and later released on October 25.
+The stint, though short, marked his official entry into professional football.

 Teton Saltes Family